-QIAamp Mini columns should be stored dry at $2-8^{\circ}$ C. All buffers should be stored at room temperature (15-25°C).
+QIAamp Mini columns should be stored dry at 2-8°C. All buffers should be stored at room temperature (15-25°C).
 QIAamp Mini columns and buffers can be stored under these conditions until the expiration date on the kit box without showing any reduction in performance.

-Lyophilized carrier RNA should be stored at room temperature $(15-25^{\circ}C)$ until the expiration date on the component label.
-Carrier RNA should be dissolved in Buffer AVE; dissolved carrier RNA should be immediately added to Buffer ACL as described on page 28 for the Breeze Protocol and on page 33 for the Classic Protocol.
-This solution should be prepared fresh and is stable at 2-8°C for up to 48 hours.
-Unused portions of carrier RNA dissolved in Buffer AVE should be frozen in aliquots at -30 to -15°C.
+Lyophilized carrier RNA should be stored at room temperature (15-25°C) until the expiration date on the component label.
+Carrier RNA should be dissolved in Buffer AVE; dissolved carrier RNA should be immediately added to Buffer ACL as described on page 30 for the Breeze Protocol and on page 35 for the Classic Protocol.
+This solution should be prepared fresh.
+Unused portions of carrier RNA dissolved in Buffer AVE should be frozen in aliquots at -30° C to -15° C.

-The QIAamp DSP Circulating NA Kit contains a ready-to-use proteinase K solution, which is dissolved in a specially formulated storage buffer.
-The proteinase K is stable until expiration date on the component label when stored at room temperature $(15-25^{\circ}C)$ .
+The QIAamp DSP Circulating NA Kit contains a ready-to-use proteinase K solution that is dissolved in a specially formulated storage buffer.
+The proteinase K is stable until expiration date on the component label when stored at room temperature $(15-25^{\circ}C)$.